camunda/camunda-docs/docs/product-manuals/concepts/variables.md

 ## Input/output variable mappings

-Input/output variable mappings can be used to create new variables or customize how variables are merged into the workflow instance.
+Input/output variable mappings can be used to create new variables or customize how variables are merged into the process instance.

-Variable mappings are defined in the workflow as extension elements under `ioMapping`.
+Variable mappings are defined in the process as extension elements under `ioMapping`.
 Every variable mapping has a `source` and a `target` expression.

 The `source` expression defines the **value** of the mapping.
-Usually, it [accesses a variable](expressions.md#access-variables) of the workflow instance that holds the value.
+Usually, it [accesses a variable](expressions.md#access-variables) of the process instance that holds the value.
 If the variable or the nested property doesn't exist then an [incident](incidents.md) is created.

 The `target` expression defines **where** the value of the `source` expression is stored.
 It can reference a variable by its name or a nested property of a variable.
 If the variable or the nested property doesn't exist then it is created.